WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ### Automatically start coinjoin

-This setting is enabled by default.
+This setting is disabled by default.

+When this is not enabled, the user will have to manually press the Play button in order to start coinjoining.

 When this is enabled, the wallet will automatically start coinjoining soon after the wallet is loaded.
 The wallet will coinjoin until the `privacy progress` is 100%.

-When this is not enabled, the user will have to manually press the Play button in order to start coinjoining.

 ![Coinjoin Settings Automatically Start Coinjoin](/CoinjoinSettingsAutomaticallyStartCoinjoin.png "Coinjoin Settings Automatically Start Coinjoin")